CadeDev17/CryptoPortfolio/README.md

-# This is my Crypto Portfolio
+# This is my Audit Portfolio

 I created this portfolio to display my knowledge as a Smart Contract Auditor and also some of my favorite DAPPS that I have made in the past.